 Leave the past behind

 Resist the temptation!
 If the old issue wasn’t a problem 24 hours ago, why is it relevant now?
 Bringing up the past deflects from the present issue and gives you two issues to deal with now.
+Burying your past and avoid referring to the grave old days is undoubtedly the wisest communication strategies for couples to consider and enjoy the long-term sustainability of their relationships.

 Bringing up the past sends the message that you can never really be allowed to move on.
 What if you were reminded of every single mistake you ever made?
-That is an invitation to bitterness, resentment and disappointment.
+That is an invitation to bitterness, resentment, and disappointment.
 Why bother to talk about what cannot be forgiven or resolved?
 Talk about a communication killer!

 Sometimes there are unresolved issues that need attention.
 If you find that the past keeps popping up, it might be helpful to seek help.
 In the present moment, however, deal with the issue at hand.